Last updated:

 Dynamic Map App open in Webflow Designer showing Map Settings with Map Provider set to MapLibre and Liberty style, with Interactions, Filter and Sorting, and Add-Ons sections ready to configure.

-Step 5 — Dynamic Map App settings panel.
-Choose a map provider, configure interactions, and set up filters before pressing Save.
+Dynamic Map App settings panel.
+Choose a map provider, configure interactions, and set up filters to customize your map – don't forget to press save afterwards to apply changes

 Step 6: Publish Your Map